drghirlanda/alex/Docs/Manual.md

 an 'incomplete-' prefix, and alex will automatically re-run that subject.

-If you want to interrupt a running experiment, you can use Ctrl + Alt
-+ Shift + \ (Backslash), which is the standard interrupt key comination for PEBL.
+If you want to interrupt a running experiment, you can use the standard interrupt key comination for PEBL: `Ctrl+Alt+Shift+\`.

 <a name="configuration-files"></a>

 # Configuration files

 All configuration files are in the Design folder:

-- Phases.csv describe the experimental design proper.
+- `Phases.csv` describe the experimental design proper.
 I containes one or more experimental phases, each composed of a number of trials in which stimuli are presented, responses recorded, and outcomes delivered.

-- Stimuli.csv defines the stimuli that are mentioned Phases.csv.
-The latter only mentions stimuli by name, while Stimuli.csv informs alex of what the stimuli actually are.
+- `Stimuli.csv` defines the stimuli that are mentioned `Phases.csv`.
+The latter only mentions stimuli by name, while `Stimuli.csv` informs alex of what the stimuli actually are.

-- Subjects.csv defines the number of subjects to be run and possibly different the treatments to which subjects are allocated.
+- `Subjects.csv` defines the number of subjects to be run and possibly different the treatments to which subjects are allocated.

-- Parameters.csv defines some global parameters such as screen background color, text color, font, and size, the duration of inter-trial intervals, and so on.
+- `Parameters.csv` defines some global parameters such as screen background color, text color, font, and size, the duration of inter-trial intervals, and so on.
 Can also be used to define parameters that are the same for all stimuli, such as which key is